It is common knowledge by now that former USA Gymnastics team doctor of 18 years, Larry Nassar, was convicted of molesting hundreds of young gymnasts.

 The real question is, how did this sexual abuse go unnoticed for so long?
 Why did it take over two decades for Nassar to be brought to justice?

-I believe that the culture of USA Gymnastics, and the sport of gymnastics in general, is largely to blame.
+I believe that the culture of USA Gymnastics is largely to blame.

 There is no doubt that gymnastics is one of the most intense sports out there.
 Gymnasts are trained from a young age to obey authority figures at all costs.
 Talk back, and you are punished.
 Voice your opinion, and you are silenced.
 At least, this was my personal experience with the sport.

 So put yourselves in these young girls' shoes.
 They were taught from an early age to not talk back and to not question authority figures.
 After many years of being silenced, these girls make the elite level and begin to work with the team doctor, Nassar.
-Here is this physician with a University of Michigan education, tons of professional experience, and is well-established within USA Gymnastics.
+Here is this physician with a University of Michigan education, tons of professional experience, and is well-established within the USA Gymnastics community.
 This man was trusted, presumably highly capable, and outwardly charming and kind.
-Aly Raisman recounts Nassar coming into the girls' hotel rooms during competitions and offering them bread-- a luxury, in the world of gymnastics.
-When they first encountered Nassar's "sessions", they must have sensed something was incredibly wrong with his unconventional method of healing.
+Aly Raisman recounts Nassar coming into the girls' hotel rooms during competitions and offering them bread-- a luxury, for a gymnast.
+When they first encountered Nassar's "sessions", they must have sensed something was incredibly wrong with his unconventional methods of healing.
 But here was this doctor who had worked with dozens of Olympic gymnasts.
 He was the epitome of an expert and authority figure.
 And because gymnasts were taught to never question authority, they silently repressed their feelings of intense discomfort and submitted to Nassar's continual abuse.

 Sexual abuse in itself is complex.
 Oftentimes, victims of abuse try to justify the actions of their abusers and convince themselves that what they experienced could not have been abuse.
 Because the reality of being a victim of sexual abuse is much too painful to face.
-I know this, for I myself was a victim of sexual abuse and molestation.
-I was 16 years old when this happened, and it happened at the hands of a man I knew for a while and trusted.
-I won't get into the details of what happened... not even my family or my closest friends know about this, for I buried the memory deep into the darkness of my mind.
-But all I remember was, in that moment, I was so petrified with fear and confusion that I completely froze up and didn't say a word.
-I let it happen, and I chose to keep silent about it-- more for my own self-preservation, than anything else.
-But here I am, sharing this with all of you, because I think it is relevant to this discussion.
 When young girls are molested, they face a myriad of complex emotions.
 Confusion.
 Betrayal.
 Fear.
 Hurt.
 Violation.
 And instead of addressing these emotions, many people-- especially athletes, who are conditioned to not show pain or weakness-- find it easier to suppress such dark feelings and block it out of their memories, instead of confronting them head-on.